Southern Cone: Native American languages

 Some Native American groups, especially in rural areas, continue to speak autochthonous languages, including Mapudungun (also known as Mapuche), Quechua, Aymara, and Guarani.
 The first is primarily spoken in Araucanía and adjacent areas of Patagonia, in southern Argentina and Chile.
-Guarani is an official language of Paraguay, the most widely spoken language in that country, and in 2010, the city of Tacuru, in the Brazilian state of Mato Grosso do Sul, adopted Guarani as the official language, besides Portuguese.
+Guarani is the official language of Paraguay, the most widely spoken language in that country, and in 2010, the city of Tacuru, in the Brazilian state of Mato Grosso do Sul, adopted Guarani as the official language, besides Portuguese.
 It is also a co-official language in the northeastern Argentine provinces of Corrientes and Misiones.

-Non-Iberian immigrant languages
+Non-Iberian languages

-English is spoken in the Falkland Islands, a British Overseas Territory (disputed by Argentina), and by descendants of British settlers in Argentina and Chile.
-Welsh is spoken by descendants of immigrants in the Patagonia region of Argentina.

 Italian (mostly its Northern dialects, such as Venetian), is spoken in rural communities across Argentina, Southern Brazil, and São Paulo where immigrants had settled.

 German, in various dialects, is mostly spoken in Southern Chile and Southern Brazil.
+As well as in the Chaco (Paraguay) by Mennonites.
 It is the second most spoken mother tongue in Brazil.

+The Southern Cone is also known to have high English proficiency compared to other South American countries.
+This language is spoken in the Falkland Islands, a British Overseas Territory (disputed by Argentina).

 Polish, Dutch and Ukrainian are also spoken in Southern Brazil.
-Dutch is spoken in Chile as well, Ukrainian is used in Argentina as well.
+Dutch is spoken in Chile as well, and Ukrainian is used in Argentina as well.
 Croatian and other Slavic languages are also spoken in the southernmost areas of Chilean Patagonia, reflecting patterns of immigration and settlement.
 Yiddish can be heard mainly in Buenos Aires, Argentina and São Paulo, Brazil.
 In Brazil, Japanese is spoken by immigrant communities in the states of São Paulo and Paraná.

-Selected words in the dialects of Southern Cone countries

-Below there are selected words to show the similarities in vocabulary in the dialects of the countries of the Southern Cone.
+By descendants in Argentina and Chile, Welsh is spoken by descendants of immigrants in the Patagonia region.